A generalization of the Beurling--Malliavin Majorant theorem: Introduction

-In order to get some intuition of what an ``average'' function satisfying $\log(1/\omega)\in L^1(dP)$ and $\log(1/\omega)\in V_r$ looks like, the reader is welcomed to think of a function, whose graph consists of an infinite number of ``pits'' and ``hills'', see the pictures of Section 1.5 in paper~\cite{nazhav}.
-Of course, the same intuition applies to the functions with Lipschitz logarithm and finite logarithmic integral (i.e. those satisfying the conditions of the First BM Theorem).
+In order to get some intuition of what an ``typical'' function satisfying $\Omega\in L^1(dP)$ and $\Omega\in V_\beta$ looks like, the reader is welcomed to think of a function, whose graph consists of an infinite number of ``pits'' and ``hills'', see the pictures of Section 1.5 in paper~\cite{nazhav} and Figure~\ref{kartinka} below.
+Of course, the same intuition applies to the functions with Lipschitz logarithm and finite logarithmic integral (i.e. those satisfying the conditions of the First Beurling--Malliavin Theorem).
 However, we shall shortly see that there are drastic differences between these classes of functions.

-Let us compare our sufficient condition of Theorem~\ref{thm0} with these already known.
-First, it is obvious that our theorem is stronger than the First BM Theorem.
-Another available in literature sufficient condition for being a $BM$ majorant belongs to A. Baranov and V. Havin, see article~\cite{barhav}, Theorem 1.4.
-That result stemmed from an approach, earlier developed in papers~\cite{hm1} and~\cite{hm2}.
-In their paper, A. Baranov and V. Havin proved that a function is a $BM$ majorant, if its Hilbert transform is mainly increasing (see~\cite{barhav} for the definition).
-We shall see in Proposition~\ref{propnonalmincr} that follows, that our result applies to some majorants, that are not covered by the aforementioned Baranov--Havin Theorem.